Viftrup/viftrup.github.io/_posts/2022-11-23-Intercept-HTTPS-traffic-with-block-page-redirect.markdown

 ---
 Blocking specific internet categories or malious activity based on DNS is becoming more popular, and requires very little effort by the IT-department to implement, control and introduces a highly efficent protection/enforcement with realatively low "time-to-action".

 Especially Cisco Umbrella which offers a range of DNS protection mechanisms does this very well - however there is a lot of different vendors which provides this kind of protection.
+(NGFW is also capable of doing such filtration)
 (Cisco Umbrella is also known as OpenDNS, and private customers can also leverage some of the functionailies [OpenDNS Services] https://www.opendns.com/home-internet-security/)

 Often enforcing and blocking specific internet-categories (either being due to company policies, or in order to protect employees from entering malious sites) introduces more incoming tickets for the IT/Network department, as emplooyes might not be able to access sites which they previously had no issues browsing.
 Example could be that in order to boost employee productivity, the company has decided to block all websites being classified as "Social Media" by policy, which means that Facebook.com would be inacessible.